ahatherly-gn/NHS-SCR-IPS/05-OptionalDataItems.md

 * Examples to be added

 ## History of Past Problems
+*(this section is draft, as there's outstanding questions about how much history to include)*

 Items recorded as "problems" in local clinical systems (e.g. items on the problems list in primary care) that are not "active"